Aquatic rat: Diet

 The diet of this species is not completely known.
 It is believed to feed on small aquatic arthropods and larvae.
 A close relative from genus Chibchanomys, also an aquatic ichthyomyine, was found to feed on small fish, arthropods, as well as terrestrial and aquatic insects.
 This genus hunts along the edge of streams using their vibrissae and once prey is caught the rodent takes it to a safe place (sometimes a burrow) on land to eat.

 Karyotype

-The karyotype has been reported to have diploid chromosome count of 2n = 92, but this number may have actually come from a specimen of the related Pittier's crab-eating rat, Ichthyomys pittieri.
-In any case, that value was previously thought to be the highest chromosome number known for a mammal, but it has since been found that the unrelated plains viscacha rat, Tympanoctomys barrerae, has 4x = 2n = 102.
+The karyotype has been reported to have a diploid chromosome count of 2n = 92 based on a specimen from Peru, but this specimen was later reidentified as a member of the related genus Chibchanomys.

 Threats

 The species is listed as endangered and is threatened by pollution and habitat loss.
 Their small range makes them vulnerable to habitat loss.
 Because they rely on a partially aquatic habitat, water pollution, such as oil spills, also poses a serious threat.